Nick-Fanelli/HarmonyEngine/README.md

 # HarmonyEngine

-**Harmony Engine** is currently a *3D and 2D game engine* in development with hopes to one day be a standalone game engine that can be used to *develop 3D or 2D games*.
+**Harmony Engine** is currently a *3D Game Engine* with primarily 2D support in development with hopes to one day be a standalone game engine that can be used to *develop 3D or 2D games*. **The current focus** is to develop a complete 2D game engine then extend it to also work in 3D.

 ![Image of Harmony Engine v0.3.0 (Jul 25, 2021)](screenshots/harmony-engine-window.png)
 <p align="center"><i>Image of Harmony Engine SNAPSHOT v0.6.0 (Aug 27, 2021)</i></p>